leilamalihi/leilamalihi.github.io/_pages/about.md

 How AI detect the Wound part?:thinking:
 ======
  ![Real Or Synthetic](/images/Sc.png)
-         *'Detecting the wound part by Xception model'*
+         ´*Detecting the wound part by Xception model*´

  - Deep neural networks like the xception model are highly complex and are considered black boxes,